DeactivatedWhatSoever/NSL/me/effective_debugging.md

 * Value the answers from StackExchange sites
 * If all else fails, post your own question or open an issue

+## Confirm That Preconditions and Postconditions Are Satisfied
+* Look for values that are null when they shouldn’t be
+* Verify that arithmetic values are within the domain of the called math function; for example, check that the value passed to log is greater than zero
+* Look inside the objects, structures, and arrays passed to the routine to verify that their contents match what is required; this also helps you pinpoint invalid pointers
+* Check that values are within a reasonable range.
+Often uninitialized variables have a suspect value, such as 6.89851e-308 or 61007410
+* Spot-check the integrity of any data structure passed to the routine; for example, that a map contains the expected keys and values, or that you can correctly traverse a doubly linked list.

+After checking the above list, you need to think about the result of the algorithm execution.
+* Do the computed results look reasonable?
+Are they within the range of expected results?
+* If yes, are the results actually correct?
+You can verify this by executing the corresponding code by hand, by comparing them with known good values, or by calculating them with another tool or method.
+* Are the routine’s side effects the expected ones?
+Has any other data touched by the suspect code been corrupted or set to an incorrect value?
+This is especially important for algorithms that maintain their own housekeeping information within the data structures they traverse.
+* Have the resources obtained by the algorithm, such as file handles or locks, been correctly released?

+Comparing results to known good ones, checking whether side effects are the same, handling locks, releasing resources.

+### Things to Remember
+* Carefully examine a routine’s preconditions and postconditions.

 #reading/books